yuchenkan/ers/README.md

 # Background

 The idea has been in my head for a quite long time.
 As a server-side programer and having experience in managing a full stack team, I see lots of inefficiencies in debugging and testing largely due to the nondeterminstic nature.
-I started to work on a demo of this project because I need to build a multi-paxos demo for a distributed storage system, which is crtical and needs to be bug-free.
+I started to work on a demo of this project because I need to build a multi-paxos demo for a distributed storage system, which is critical and needs to be bug-free.
 The multi-paxos demo can also be found in my GitHub.

 I hope to build a deterministic framework for the whole distributed system, and the very first step is to build an enviroment for the multi-threaded program.
 Essentially, the principle is same in both systems and the most difficult challenges also have to be handled in the multi-threaded environment.
 These challenges include sharing memory between different contexts and dealing with signals.